 The Caicos Conch Farm was started in 1984 by Chuck Hesse, a retired U.S. Navy Officer and marine biologist.
 He pioneered methods to raise conch commercially, which helped relieve pressure on the wild stocks.
 The farm raises Queen Conch (strombus gigas), the common species of conch eaten in the islands.

-In many Caribbean and tropical Atlantic countries, wild conch populations have seen significant decline due to overfishing.
-In response many nations have enacted quotas and fishing seasons.
+In many Caribbean and tropical Atlantic countries, wild conch populations have seen a significant decline due to overfishing.
+In response, many nations have enacted quotas and fishing seasons.